-This story map illustrates how community and volunteerism connect education and conservation principles to enhance the health of the Conodoguinet Creek Watershed.
-The health of our local watershed affects the water quality of the Conodoguinet Creek that flows downstream into the Susquehanna River, to the Chesapeake Bay, and ultimately our global oceans.
+The story map features the importance of watershed education, conservation, geology, agriculture, riparian buffers, and recreation, and shows how community and volunteerism link education and conservation principles, to enhance the health of the watershed, which impacts the lives of everyone living here, as well as downstream, as water from the creek flows into the Susquehanna River, Chesapeake Bay, and ultimately our global oceans.

 Every 3rd Saturday (8:45 am - Noon) May - September.